A Framework for Inference Inspired by Human Memory Mechanisms: INTRODUCTION

-Multiple Memory Systems Theory (MMS) asserts that working memory (WM) and long-term memory (LTM) stand as pivotal subassemblies of human cognitive processes~\citep{atkinson1968human,baddeley1974working,eichenbaum2004conditioning} , where the former serves to temporarily buffers and processes data for current tasks, while the latter is responsible for the retention of enduring knowledge and experiences.
+Multiple Memory Systems Theory (MMS) asserts that working memory (WM) and long-term memory (LTM) stand as pivotal subassemblies of human cognitive processes~\citep{atkinson1968human,baddeley1974working,eichenbaum2004conditioning} , where the former serves to temporarily buffer and process data for current tasks, while the latter is responsible for the retention of relational knowledge and experiences.
 Additionally, the Global Workspace Theory (GWT)~\citep{baars1993cognitive,dehaene2021consciousness} suggests a communication and coordination scheme, in which disparate cognitive units write information into a shared workspace that is broadcast to all modules, along with the notion that write access is restricted.

 Inspired by the MMS, GWT and cognitive theories, we assume that optimizing the structure of memory module and its internal and external correspondence mechanisms holds great promise in surmounting the extant restrictions.
-Accordingly, we hypothesize a cognitive framework called PMI that consists of perception, memory and reasoning modules, wherein memory is posited as a dual-layer memory block featuring distinct communion principles of the inner and outer.
-More concretely, in terms of its structure, WM exists separately from LTM, with the latter possessing a higher-order structure to preserve intricate patterns and relations.
-When it comes to interactions, there are two exterior procedures: perception-based competitive writing and inference-oriented information service, alongside one inner channel—designed to establish heterogeneous associations among the two memory units to facilitate efficient information filtering, storage, and knowledge consolidation.
-We apply modern different neural network architectures like Transformers attention-based~\citep{vaswani2017attention,brown2020language} and convolutional networks~\citep{he2016deep}, which all equipped with our dual-memory module, to multifarious tasks that may require both WM and LTM: text and visual question-answering, visual relations calculation and image classification.
+Accordingly, we hypothesize a cognitive framework called PMI that consists of perception, memory and inference modules, wherein memory is posited as a dual-layer memory block featuring distinct inner and outer communion principles\footnote{Code is available at https://github.com/zengxyyu/PMI-TR.}.
+More concretely, structurally, WM exists separately from LTM (especially the relational/declarative memory in LTM), with the latter possessing a higher-order structure to preserve intricate patterns and relations~\citep{ryan2000amnesia,blumenfeld2006dorsolateral}.
+Regarding interactions, there are two exterior procedures: perception-based competitive writing and inference-oriented information retrieval, alongside one inner channel—designed to establish heterogeneous associations among the two memory units to facilitate efficient information filtering, storage and relational knowledge consolidation.
+We apply modern different neural network models like Transformers attention-based~\citep{vaswani2017attention,brown2020language} and convolutional networks~\citep{he2016deep}, which all equipped with our dual-memory module, to multifarious tasks that may require both WM and LTM: text and visual question-answering, detecting equilateral triangles, language modeling and image classification.
 Across all these tasks, models integrated with our memory block consistently outperform their original counterparts.